SPI/members-django/README.md

 # Link between Membersdjango, PGLister and PGArchives

 To authenticate users in PGLister and PGArchives-private, a community auth site must be created in Membersdjango.
 First, create a community org auth in [/admin/account/communityauthorg/](https://members.spi-inc.org/admin/account/communityauthorg/).
-Then create the auth site in [/admin/account/communityauthsite/](https://members.spi-inc.org/admin/account/communityauthsite/).
+Then, create the auth site in [/admin/account/communityauthsite/](https://members.spi-inc.org/admin/account/communityauthsite/).

 Use the following parameters:
 - Redirecturl: https://lists.spi-inc.org/auth_receive/